alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 * Explain how the mock work and can be used (only mainly features)
 * Create a post of Junit 4 and 5
 * Create a post of EasyMock (Explain all features and limitations)
 * Add TODO to new posts with a task to put link to the new posts
+*
+* Add second test section
+* Explain that this test is according to bussiness rules
+* List the business rules and validations
+* Explain how to create the next tests or find the test that are missing
+* Add a section of line coverage